ladybug-tools/ladybug-web/README.md

 ## [Sun Azimuth Altitude]( http://ladybug-analysis-tools.github.io/ladybug-web/sun-azimuth-altitude/ )

 Embedded description: _Set date and time.
 Set the location to any lat/lon.
 Adjust the view.
-View the Sun azimuth, alitude and shadows for that place and time.
+View the Sun azimuth, altitude and shadows for that place and time.
 Permalinks created on the fly._

 Latest update: 2016-03-05